Agenda-manipulation in ranking: Properties of regret-free strategies

-\begin{namedthm}[Amendment algorithm.]
+\begin{namedthm}[Amendment procedure.]
 Label the alternatives $\mathcal{X} \equiv \{1,\dots,n\}$ so that $1 \pref \cdots \pref n$.
 First, pit $n-1$ against $n$.
 Then pit $n-2$ against the winner.
 Then pit $n-3$ against the previous round's winner.
 And so on.
 Call the winner of the final round the \emph{final winner.} \end{namedthm}

-The amendment algorithm is designed to choose a single alternative.
-In particular, the final winner is ranked top, since any other alternative either lost a vote to it, or lost a vote to an alternative that lost to it, etc. Because it approximates procedure in the legislatures of many English-speaking and Scandinavian countries, the amendment procedure has received a great deal of attention in the literature (see the references in §\ref{sec:intro:lit}).

-The natural way to extend the amendment algorithm to obtain a ranking (rather than a single choice) is the following recursion:
+The amendment procedure is designed to choose a single alternative.
+In particular, the final winner is ranked top, since any other alternative either lost a vote to it, or lost a vote to an alternative that lost to it, etc. The natural way to obtain a ranking is to apply amendment recursively: